Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 sr-ease: 230
 ---
 # Intro to networking
-## What is a/the net?
-When we talk about the internet we are just describing a net of connected devices, nothing more.
+When we talk about the internet we are just describing a **net of connected devices**, nothing more.
 To have a connection we only need two **devices**, a data **transmission method** and a **medium** to do it in.

-**The telephone net:** A basic example is the telephone network where there each phone(device) is connected through a copper wire (medium) and sends electric signals to other phones (transmission method)
+>**The telephone net:** A basic example is the telephone network where there each phone(device) is connected through a copper wire (medium) and sends electric signals to other phones (transmission method)

+The following definitions are key concepts we’ll keep on seeing during the networking course.

+> [!NOTE] Protocol:
+> Protocols define format, order and actions taken during transmission/receipt of messages among network entities.

 ### A service description:
 As developers we won’t care about the whole structure and technicalities associated with it.
 We work with the services that use the web.
 The web is **an infrastructure providing services to apps**.